Hagia Sophia: Church of Justinian I (current structure)

-The hexapterygon (six-winged angel) on the north-east pendentive (lower left), whose face was discovered and then covered back by the Fossati brothers after restoration works in the 19th century.
+The hexapterygon (six-winged angel) on the north-east pendentive (lower right), whose face was discovered and then covered back by the Fossati brothers after restoration works in the 19th century.
 It was uncovered again in 2009.

 Choniates writes that in 1203, during the Fourth Crusade, the emperors Isaac II Angelus and Alexius IV Angelus stripped Hagia Sophia of all gold ornaments and silver oil-lamps to pay off the Crusaders who had ousted Alexius III Angelus and helped Isaac return to the throne.
 In the Sack of Constantinople in 1204, the church was further ransacked and desecrated by the Crusaders, as described by Choniates, though he did not witness the events in person.
 According to his account, Hagia Sophia was stripped of its remaining metal ornaments, its altar was smashed into pieces, and a "woman laden with sins" sang and danced on the synthronon.
 He adds that mules and donkeys were brought into the cathedral's sanctuary to carry away the spoils, and that one of them slipped on the marble floor and was accidentally disembowelled, further contaminating the place.
 According to Ali ibn al-Athir, whose treatment of the Sack of Constantinople was probably dependent on a Christian source, the Crusaders massacred some clerics who had surrendered.
 Much of the interior was damaged and would not be repaired until its return to Orthodox control in 1261.
 The sack of Hagia Sophia, and Constantinople in general, remained a sore point in Catholic–Eastern Orthodox relations.

 During the Latin occupation of Constantinople (1204–1261), the church became a Latin Catholic cathedral.
 Baldwin I of Constantinople was crowned emperor on 16 May 1204 in Hagia Sophia in a ceremony which closely followed Byzantine practices.
 Enrico Dandolo, the Doge of Venice who commanded the sack and invasion of the city in 1204, is buried inside the church, probably in the upper eastern gallery.
 In the 19th century, an Italian restoration team placed a cenotaph marker, frequently mistaken as being a medieval artifact, near the probable location and is still visible.
 The original tomb was destroyed by the Ottomans during the conversion of the church into a mosque.